 Medicare PACE is not a source of funds for paying for senior care.
 Rather, it is an optional program that covers all of a participating senior’s medical needs as well as some personal care.
 The program is open to both Medicare and Medicaid beneficiaries.
 It provides comprehensive medical and social services at home, adult day health centers, and inpatient facilities as an alternative for those who would otherwise need nursing home care.

 All of a patient’s medical needs are determined and provided by a set group of medical service providers.
 This includes medications and medically-necessary transportation.

 This model of care is sometimes referred to as Managed Care at Home, and in certain states, PACE Programs are called LIFE Programs.
 PACE is an acronym for Programs of All-inclusive Care for the Elderly, and LIFE is an acronym for Living Independence for the Elderly.

 PACE programs are intended for families that wish to have the care recipient live at home instead of in a skilled nursing home / facility.
 Participating families are expected to provide some personal care themselves and not rely entirely on the program for 24-hour care.
 But if a PACE program can no longer safely support the care of an enrolled participant at home or in adult day care, the program will pay for care in a skilled nursing home.

-The following is a list of states with PACE / LIFE programs and states without such programs.
+The following is a list of states with PACE / LIFE programs.
 Of the states that do have PACE / LIFE programs, each of these states has at least one such program.
 That said, there may not be programs available statewide.